luizmugnaini/luizmugnaini.github.io/content/memory_management.md

 for that, it's merely non-pessimised programming if you think about it.

-Many of the made-up problems created by modern software practices are completely dissolved when you design your program with memory arenas in mind instead of thinking about the program in the object-level.
+Many of the made-up problems created by modern software practices are completely dissolved when you design your program with memory arenas in mind instead of thinking about the program at the object-level.
 For instance, ownership and lifetime problems are almost a non-issue and an easy to solve problem.